ParaCoToUl/noarr-structures/docs/Signature.md

 // Note that the following specializations are never needed.
 // ::replace will never try to instantiate the Replacement template for something that does not match the requested dimension name.

-template<char Dim, class ArgLength, class RetSig>
+template<auto Dim, class ArgLength, class RetSig>
 struct replacement<noarr::function_sig<Dim, ArgLength, RetSig>> { /*...*/ }; // dimension name Dim other than the requested old_dim
-template<char Dim, class...
+template<auto Dim, class...
 RetSigs>
 struct replacement<noarr::dep_function_sig<Dim, RetSigs...>> { /*...*/ }; // dimension name Dim other than the requested old_dim
 template<class ValueType>
 struct replacement<noarr::scalar_sig<ValueType>> { /*...*/ }; // no dimension name at all